mcore1976/antispy-jammer/README.md

 The difference to original programming is that together with random FREQUENCY shifting I am also using random PHASE shifting which gives better effectivenes for high-end phones despite the signal is a little bit audible..
 This is only valid for versions which use  AD9833 signal generator.

 UPDATE 12.04.2023
 The code for Digispark/ATTINY85 + AD9833 + TPA3116/PAM8403 was changed to support INFRASOUND 5-25Hz random FM modulation over 25KHz ULTRASOUND carrier.
 This gives the best result for jamming iPhones and on the high-end phones and the signal is barely audible by human ear when demodulated on obstacles.
-However such approach cannot be introduced into the design which does not use AD9833 due to spee limitation of the ATTINY85 chip.
+However such approach cannot be introduced into the design which does not use AD9833 due to speed limitation of the ATTINY85 chip.
 If you want to jam iPhones I would suggest to use design : Digispark + AD9833 + TPA3116 + at least 12 transducers

 IF YOU WANT TO INCREASE JAMMING CAPABILITY USE BETTER AUDIO AMPLIFIER LIKE TPA3116 WHICH GIVES 50WATT OF AUDIO POWER AND MORE TRANSDUCERS LIKE 50 PER AUDIO CHANNEL !